 Camping in Alberta comes with many options.
-While many people may look for camping near Banff, why not go further south and check out Waterton Lakes National Park?
-You’ll still get stunning vistas, gorgeous waterways, climbable mountains and trails, and lung-cleansing oxygen in abundance.
-To sum up, it’s a hiker and camper’s paradise.
+While many people may look for camping near Banff, you should go further south and check out Waterton Lakes National Park.
+You’ll still get stunning vistas, gorgeous waterways, climbable mountains and trails, and lung-cleansing oxygen in abundance – a hiker and camper’s paradise.

 At the time of writing, Waterton is available for camping but at limited numbers and services.
 As always, it’s best to check before you go.
 Choose this link for COVID restrictions and updates for camping here.

 Glamping and yurt camping by the Pacific Ocean

 If you love the idea of camping but aren’t really in the mood for roughing it, Wya Point Resort on Ucluelet First Nation’s traditional territory is an Indigenous-owned campground and an award-winning glamping spot near the Pacific Rim National Park.
 This is where you can hike to your heart’s delight, break a sweat along the bike trails, take a dip in the ocean in one of the resort’s private beaches, and just explore that incomparable British Columbia beauty.

 You can take your pick on accommodation here – from a chic wooden lodge overlooking the water, three different styles of yurts, and tent camping – or you can park your RV at one of their serviced or unserviced sites.
 Private yurts come complete with a double bed, tea and coffee maker, and a gas fireplace.
 Got a dog?
 The resort is a pet-friendly camping spot.

 Outpost Co, Ontario

 Exclusive campground experience in Ontario